Tips on Meal Planning for Back-to-school

 Use a magnetic white board to track out-of-stock groceries.
 Have your family jot down the out-of-stock staples that your kitchen needs.
 You’ll have a better idea of what has to go on your list and where to look when you’re not sure about what you need.

 Only buy what you need.
 Discipline yourself when shopping by avoiding impulse purchases.
+This is where that calendar can help!
 Stay focused on your shopping list and your weekly meal plan — your budget will thank you later.

 Get Your Lunch-packing Game On